Assistance programs in Wilmington and New Castle County.

 Cathedral of Saint Peter only supports qualified clients in the zip codes of 19801, 19802, or 19850 in Wilmington.
 All funding is limited.
 They offer services for utility bills and other resources that help meet the human needs of all people in the service area supported.
 This may also include referrals to food pantries, suggestions on agencies to apply at for grants for rent or a deposit, and more.
 Telephone - (302) 654-2275.

 Claymont State Service Center - Provides human services, utility and heating bill help, financial services, and Medicaid to residents in the area.
+Or get applications to government benefits including Medicaid government health insurance, SSI for the disabled, Section 8 housing vouchers and many others.
 Call (302) 798-2870

 Hudson State Service Center - Various assistance programs are offered including Public Health, Community Mental Health, Government Social Services, and a Family Visitation Center.
-State Service Center services offered include: holiday food baskets, Community Resource Assistance Services, Toys for Tots, emergency financial assistance for utility and heating bills and rent, child dental transportation, and emergency food assistance and groceries.
+State Service Center services offered include: holiday food baskets, Community Resource Assistance Services, as well as Toys for Tots.
+There is also emergency financial assistance for utility and heating bills and rent, child dental care, transportation, and emergency government food assistance and groceries.
 Newark Delaware.
-(302) 283-7500
+Dial (302) 283-7500

 Peoples Place - The non-profit helps the low income and poor in Wilmington and in Delaware.
 A focus is on housing issues, but other assistance may be offered as well.
 Examples of resources offered include Opening Doors (transitional housing program for women), housing from SAFE (a shelter program), help for veterans in New Castle and across Delaware, and much more.
-Click People Place programs.
+The address is 1129 Airport Road, Milford, DE 19963.
+Call (302) 422-8033, or click more details on People Place programs.

-Kingswood Community Center, Community & Family Services - A sampling of the resources and services offered include a clothing closet, crisis alleviation program assists individuals and families who are in need of help and/or information on housing (rental and first time homebuyers program), maintains a list of job availability (ACCESS Delaware), provides emergency financial fuel/energy assistance, runs a mass distribution food program and Job Fair.
-Wilmington DE (302) 764-9022
+Kingswood Community Center, Community & Family Services - A sampling of the resources and services offered include a clothing closet as well as crisis alleviation program assists individuals and families who are in need of help and/or information on housing (rental and first time homebuyers program).
+The non-profit, government affiliated office also maintains a list of job availability (ACCESS Delaware), provides emergency financial fuel/energy assistance, runs a mass distribution food program and Job Fair.
+Location is Wilmington DE.
+Call (302) 764-9022.

 West End Neighborhood House - Among other services, offers emergency food. groceries, and clothing closets.
 Periodic emergency cash grants and financial assistance are provided for rent expenses, mortgage and/or utilities bills.
 Phone (302) 658-4171